Cerebral Palsy and Birth Asphyxia

 Birth Asphyxia Long-term Outlook

 Not all babies who experience birth asphyxia will develop brain damage.
-On the other hand, some babies may develop light brain damage which treatment (if began immediately) can help reduce without many long-term problems.
+Brain damage can be lessoned with treatment.

 Infants who have moderate to severe brain damage can develop medical conditions that require long-term treatment, such as seizures, issues with multiple organs, breathing problems, social issues, learning disabilities, cognitive dysfunctions, and behavioral issues.
 Again, it’s crucial that treatment begins as soon as possible which may help eliminate some of the other medical issues.